Dream Weddings and Gorgeous Celebrations in Perfect Venues

 Banquet And Event Rooms

-Resembling a baronial hall of a European castle, The Music Room features exposed, wood beam ceilings and a minstrel’s gallery, a balcony for musicians found typically in great halls.
+Resembling a baronial hall of a European castle, The Grand Parisian Ballroom features exposed, wood beam ceilings and a minstrel’s gallery, a balcony for musicians found typically in great halls.

 Eight spectacular new crystal chandeliers hang from the original beamed ceiling, each weighing close to 100 lbs., adding to the aristocratic opulence of the stately room.
-Additional decorative embellishments include elaborately framed oversize mirrors at the arched wall niches, gilded cherub sculptures perched on the arch-top corbels, and gold banded shades of rococo-style wall sconces cast a warm glow on the seating areas below.
-Carpeted stage areas have been replaced with a rich wood grain finish and the carefully coordinated color scheme comprising of ivory, gold, bronze and rich jewel tones provide the perfect backdrop for any event.
+Additional decorative embellishments include elaborately framed oversized mirrors at the arched wall niches, gilded cherub sculptures perched on the arch-top corbels, and gold banded shades of rococo-style wall sconces which cast a warm glow on the seating areas below.
+Carpeted stage areas have been replaced with a rich wood grain finish, and the carefully coordinated color scheme comprising of ivory, gold, bronze, and rich jewel tones provide the perfect backdrop for any event.

-The Music Room also houses the Hotel’s 100 year-old Kimball Organ.
+The Grand Parisian Ballroom also houses the hotel’s 100-year-old Kimball Organ.
 The organ’s custom-made Arts and Crafts oak case incorporates the Mission Inn Raincross.
-With a generous 2,684 square feet of space, accommodating groups ranging from 50 to 300, The Music Room can be set for lavish receptions, elegant conferences, high profile gatherings or modern meetings.
+With a generous 2,684 square feet of space, accommodating groups ranging from 50 to 300, The Music Room can be set for lavish receptions, elegant conferences, high profile gatherings, or modern meetings.

 The Spanish Art Gallery